-Based on the documentation provided by the College, almost all members of teaching staff hold Masters degrees and a limited number also hold a Doctorate degree (PhD or DBA).
-In other words, they all teach at a level which is at least one lower than their qualifications; thus, no compliance issues are raised.
+Based on the documentation provided by the College, the great majority of teaching staff hold Masters degrees and a limited number also hold a Doctorate degree (PhD or DBA).
+Three (3) members (two FT and one PT) hold a Bachelor's degree and the PT accountant relies predominantly on professional qualifications.
+In other words, they almost all teach at a level which is at least one lower than their qualifications; thus, no (major at least) compliance issues are raised.